-The CAISO will rely on templates submitted to the ULPDT to determine the resource's validated limitation(s).
+The CAISO relies on templates submitted to the ULPDT to determine the resource's validated limitation(s).
 The CAISO will also use Master File characteristics of the resource such as its minimum generation capacity (i.e., minimum load), maximum generation capacity (i.e., maximum load), minimum up time, and minimum down time..
-For a Multi-Stage Generating resource with a limitation on the number of starts, the implied starts registered in the GRDT will be used as the basis to count the number of resource starts.
-The documentation provided during the use-limited registration process should support the limit on starts in the ULPDT as well as the implied starts in the GRDT.
+For a Multi-Stage Generating resource with a limitation on the number of starts, the implied starts registered in the GRDT are